Packing for a trip can be tricky, but choosing the best Ireland vacation clothing can give even the most experienced traveler a moment's pause.

 Clothes to Pack for an Ireland Vacation

-No matter when you visit you are likely to experience rain, though December and January tend to be the wettest (and coldest) months.
+No matter what time of year you visit the Emerald Isle you are likely to experience rain, though December and January tend to be the wettest (and coldest) months.

 Onward to my tips for what to wear in Ireland!